oracle/oracle-database-operator/docs/multitenant/README.md

 ```

-* The nummber of code lines is limited by the configmap capability.
-To workaround this limitation you can use more configmaps.
+* The nummber of code lines is limited by the `configmap` capability.
+To work around this limitation, you can use more configuration maps.

 ## 4. <a name='TROUBLESHOOTING'></a>TROUBLESHOOTING

-### 4.1. <a name='Getridoferrorstatus'></a>Get rid of error status
+### 4.1. <a name='Getridoferrorstatus'></a>Get Rid of Error Status

-If for some reason you get an operation failure it's possible to manually fix the problem and then rest the bitmask status to re-execute the operation.
-Consider the following example: the unplug command does not complete successfully because xmlfile already exists ; **ORA-65170** and **PDBUPE** flag is on.
-You can remove the file and then rest the bitmask status in order to retry the operation.
+If an operation fails, it is possible to manually fix the problem and then rest the bitmask status to re-run the operation.
+Consider the following example: The unplug command does not complete successfully because the xmlfile already exists.
+As a result, unplug fails with **ORA-65170** and **PDBUPE**.
+You can fix the cause by removing the file manually and then rest the bitmask status so you can retry the operation.

 ```text
 RESOURCE STATUS: